spacetj/production-readiness/README.md

 - 🔍 Monitoring
 - 📕 Documentation

 As technology evolves, several tools have emerged which helps achieve the tenets of production readiness mentioned above.
-This repo is part of the 4 series blog posts which covers cloud native tooling that enables application production readiness.
+This repo is part of a 4 series blog post which covers cloud native tooling that enables application production readiness.
 The blogs can be found [here](https://tejasc.com/).

 **DISCLAIMER** The tools mentioned in this blog are just examples of tools available, and might not be the best suited for your usecase.
 The blog can serve as a starting point to research the tools that is most appropriate for your ecosystem.